Boxer Ramen: Menu

 When it opened, Boxer Ramen's menu featured noodle soups with noodles made by Sun Noodle Company and two types of broth: spicy miso and tonkotsu-shoyu.
 Within a year, two additional ramen options were added: shiitake, featuring a mushroom-pork bone dashi, and vegetarian yellow curry, with coconut milk, corn, stock, and tofu.
-Other soup ingredients include pork belly, scallions, and soft poached eggs.
+Other soup ingredients included pork belly, scallions, and soft poached eggs.
 Rotating side dishes included Japanese pickles, ohitashi spinach salads, okonomiyaki tater tots, pork belly buns and pot stickers.
-Mochi ice cream shipped from Bubbies in Honolulu is available for dessert; flavors include passion fruit.
+Mochi ice cream shipped from Bubbies in Honolulu was available for dessert; flavors included passion fruit.
 The fourth Boxer Ramen location added a bowl with short ribs to the menu, along with cocktails, including a Moscow mule and yuzu-infused gin and tonic.

 History

 Original restaurant

 Micah Camden announced plans to open Boxer Ramen in April 2013.
 In August, he and co-owner Katie Poppe confirmed plans to open in late September, but there were some delays while the restaurant offered "soft openings" and "test dinners".
 October 9 was later announced as the opening date, but this was pushed back to November 1.
 Boxer Ramen hosted a "ramen free-for-all" on October 31, offering guests bowls at no cost from noon to 3:00 pm.
 The restaurant celebrated its first anniversary by offering half-price bowls from noon to 9:00 pm on November 1, 2014.